nsarpangala/truss_network_spectral_node/README.md

 - **Laplacian Matrix Computation**: Functions to compute the Laplacian matrix for the Truss network based method we developed and corresponding balls-and-springs models.
 - **Impedance Analysis**: Analysis of node responses based on varying impedance values for different rods in the network, as an example is provided in example_problems folder.
-- **Boundary Conditions**: Handling of fixed coordinates and boundary conditions in the network.

 ## Files